-That’s a very simple way of seeing things, but you get the gist.
+That’s a very simple way of seeing things, but you get the point.

 Value is very contextual.

 Secondly, there is no right or wrong way to value an item.
 Every method or thinking process is arguably correct in a certain context and for certain people.
-However, this post is focusing on the objective of spending no more than what you should and need.
+However, this post is focusing on “spending no more than what you should and need.”

 So in that sense there are some common ground most people can agree on, and this is: